juicyauth/juicyauth-docs/docs/roadmap.md

 ## Language Support

-Lockless will offer multi-language support for OTP emails.
+JuicyAuth will offer multi-language support for OTP emails.
 Developers will be able to choose from a list of supported languages, with translations provided and verified by us.
 This feature aims to improve the user experience for global applications.

 ##  Usage Statistics